robertmuth/Cwerg/Docs/opcodes.md

 Move between registers.
 While a mov can be emulated via a `zero add`, having a dedicated instruction make some optimizations easier to implement when combined with a canonicalization.

 #### [35] cmpeq *dst* <sub>[REG:ANY]</sub> = *src1* <sub>[REG/CONST:SAME_AS_PREV]</sub> *src2* <sub>[REG/CONST:SAME_AS_PREV]</sub> *cmp1* <sub>[REG/CONST:ANY]</sub> *cmp2* <sub>[REG/CONST:SAME_AS_PREV]</sub>
-Conditional move (compare equal). dst := (cmp1 == cmp2) ? src1 : src2 Some day cmp1/cmp2 may be of a different type.
+Conditional move (compare equal). dst := (cmp1 == cmp2) ? src1 : src2
+Note: dst/cmp1/cmp2 may be of a different type than src1/src2.

 #### [36] cmplt *dst* <sub>[REG:ANY]</sub> = *src1* <sub>[REG/CONST:SAME_AS_PREV]</sub> *src2* <sub>[REG/CONST:SAME_AS_PREV]</sub> *cmp1* <sub>[REG/CONST:ADDR_NUM]</sub> *cmp2* <sub>[REG/CONST:SAME_AS_PREV]</sub>
-Conditional move (compare greater than). dst := (cmp1 < cmp2) ? src1 : src2 Some day cmp1/cmp2 may be of a different type.
+Conditional move (compare less than). dst := (cmp1 < cmp2) ? src1 : src2
+Note: dst/cmp1/cmp2 may be of a different type than src1/src2.

 ## Address Arithmetic